aquasecurity/trivy/docs/docs/advanced/private-registries/index.md

     To mitigate this risk:

     1. Set credentials cautiously and only when necessary.
-    2. Prefer using `trivy auth config` to pre-configure credentials with specific registries, which ensures credentials are only sent to appropriate registries.
+    2. Prefer using `trivy registry login` to pre-configure credentials with specific registries, which ensures credentials are only sent to appropriate registries.

 Trivy also supports providing credentials through CLI flags: